Washington D.C. Cerebral Palsy Lawyer

 The treatment for cerebral palsy is extensive.
 It includes physical therapy, occupational therapy, speech and language therapy, and recreational therapy.
 These therapies are often lifelong, and they are very costly.
 When the disorder is due to a doctor’s negligence, patients suffering from cerebral palsy and their families can file a claim for compensation.

 At The Law Offices of Dr. Michael M. Wilson MD, JD & Associates, we focus exclusively on birth injury and medical malpractice claims.
 Attorney Michael M. Wilson is also a doctor, so he has an in-depth understanding of both the medical issues and legal issues involved in these complex cases.
-Contact us today to schedule a free consultation, and learn how a Washington, D.C., cerebral palsy lawyer can help your family.
+Contact our Washington D.C. cerebral palsy attorneys today to schedule a free consultation, and learn how a Washington, D.C., cerebral palsy lawyer can help your family.

 - 1 What Are Symptoms of Cerebral Palsy?